bhattlab/phanta/README.md

 ### The foundation of this workflow is a comprehensive, virus-inclusive database of genomes with integrated taxonomic information

 #  For citations
-If Phanta is helpful to your work, please consider citing our manuscript!
+If you used Phanta in your work, please cite:
 TODO: insert link to preprint.

 # Table of contents